-(w) Parent entity financial information
+(x) Parent entity financial information

-The financial information for the parent entity, Macquarie Telecom Group Limited, disclosed in Note 27 has been prepared on the same basis as the consolidated financial statements except as set out in Note 2(r) above "Tax consolidation legislation".
+The financial information for the parent entity, Macquarie Telecom Group Limited, disclosed in Note 28 has been prepared on the same basis as the consolidated financial statements except as set out in Note 2(r) above "Tax consolidation legislation".
 Investments in subsidiaries are accounted for at the lower of cost or recoverable amount in the financial statements.

-(x) New accounting standards and interpretations
+(y) New accounting standards and interpretations

-Certain new accounting standards and UIG interpretations have been published that are not mandatory for 30 June 2012 reporting periods.
+Certain new accounting standards and UIG interpretations have been published that are not mandatory for 30 June 2013 reporting periods.
 The consolidated entity's assessment of the impact of relevant new standards and interpretations are set out below.

-(i) AASB 9 Financial Instruments, AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2010) (effective from 1 January 2013)
+(i) AASB 9 Financial Instruments, AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9, AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2010), AASB 2012-6 Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and AASB 9 and Transition Disclosures (effective from 1 January 2015)

 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
-The standard is not applicable until 1 January 2013 but is available for early adoption.
-The Group is yet to assess its full impact and has not decided when to adopt AASB 9.
+The standard is not applicable until 1 January 2015 and is available for early adoption.
+The Group has not decided when to adopt AASB 9, however, when adopted it is not expected to have any impact on the Group's accounting for financial assets and financial liabilities.

-- In December 2011, the IASB delayed the application date of IFRS 9 to 1 January 2015.
-The AASB is expected to make an equivalent amendment to AASB 9 shortly. - (ii) AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, revised AASB 127 Separate Financial Statements and AASB 128 Investments in Associates and Joint Ventures and AASB 2011-7 Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards (effective 1 January 2013)
+(ii) AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, revised AASB 127 Separate Financial Statements and AASB 128 Investments in Associates and Joint Ventures, AASB 2011-7 Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards and AASB 2012-10 Amendments to Australian Accounting Standards - Transition Guidance and Other Amendments (effective 1 January 2013)